artynova/hexdummy/README.md

    sources to see real implementations.
 If you're new to this, here's a challenge: try making a single-pattern equivalent of the raycast mantra.
 5. Launch the game client.
 Time for testing!
-6. (Optional) Set up the publishMods tasks to simplify publishing updates: add necessary API keys to `.env`, add necessary project ids to root `gradle.properties`, and uncomment curseforge / modrinth / both segments in the publishMods task in `build.gradle` files from `forge` and `fabric` directories.
+6. (Optional) Set up the publishMods tasks to simplify publishing updates: add necessary API keys to your user-specific properties, add necessary project ids to root `gradle.properties`, and uncomment curseforge / modrinth / both segments in the publishMods task in `build.gradle` files from `forge` and `fabric` directories.